WalletConnect/walletconnect-docs/docs/swift/sign/wallet-usage.md

 - [Pairing](../core/pairing-usage.md)

 ### Configure Sign Client
-In order to initialize a client just call a `configure` method from the Sign instance wrapper
+In order to initialize a client, call a `configure` method from the Sign instance wrapper
 ```swift
 let metadata = AppMetadata(
     name: "Swift wallet",